U.S. Department of Transportation

 Laser Surface Profiler

 The laser surface profiler is used to measure the surface transverse profile.
-The laser device is mounted in a trolley which runs on top of a reference system, as shown in Figure 14.
+The laser device is mounted in a trolley that runs on top of a reference system, as shown in figure 14.
 This facilitates computing the distance from the reference system to the top of the pavement surface.
 The measurements are performed in semi-automated mode; the trolley is pulled manually and the distances are recorded automatically.
-The transverse profile indicates the surface deformation, used to monitor permanent deformation, as illustrated in Figure 15.
+The transverse profile indicates the surface deformation, used to monitor permanent deformation, as illustrated in figure 15.
 This device can also be used to measure the longitudinal profile to determine the overall roughness of the tested pavement.

 Figure 14.
 Laser Surface Profile and with closeups.

 Figure 15.
 Example of a transverse surface profile after 100,000 load passes.

 The PTF Laboratory has a local weather station.
 It is a small unit, as seen in Figure 16.
 The station is solar energy powered and capable of measuring several weather related data.